daattali/beautiful-jekyll/_posts/2021-01-20-screen_on_wsl.md

-# To create a screen on windows susbsystem linux
+# To create a screen on windows susbsystem linux.

     sudo /etc/init.d/screen-cleanup start